spack/spack/lib/spack/spack/cmd/installer/README.md

 Running the installer also creates a shortcut on your desktop that, when launched, will load a console identical to ``spack_cmd``, but with its initial directory being wherever Spack was installed on your computer.
+You may then proceed using Spack through this console as you would through ``spack_cmd``.